-However, if you have a muscle-invasive tumour, then further tests may be advised to assess if the cancer has spread.
-For example, a CT scan, a magnetic resonance imaging (MRI) scan, or other tests.
-(See separate leaflets which describe each of these tests in more detail.)
+However, if you have a muscle-invasive tumour, further tests may be advised to assess if the cancer has spread.
+For example, a CT scan, a magnetic resonance imaging (MRI) scan or other tests.
 This assessment is called staging of the cancer.
 The aim of staging is to find out:

 - Whether the cancer has spread to local lymph nodes.

 - Whether the cancer has spread to other areas of the body (metastasised).

 By finding out the stage of the cancer, it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
 See separate leaflet called Staging and Grading Cancer for more details.

 What is the treatment for superficial bladder tumours?